News from March to October

 NME also spoke to Gem, who said things were going "very well".
 When asked if he

-could confirm that he had secured the Oasis job, he said: "Easy, easy, we'll see,
+could confirm that he had secured the Oasis job, he said: "Easy, easy, we'll see, we'll

 see.
 You know, but yeah, I'm minding my Ps and Qs."